nv-nikkulkarni/rag/docs/python-client.md

   SPDX-FileCopyrightText: Copyright (c) 2025 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
   SPDX-License-Identifier: Apache-2.0
 -->

-# Use the NVIDIA RAG Python Package
+# Use the NVIDIA RAG Blueprint Python Package

-Use this documentation to learn about the NVIDIA RAG Python Package.
+Use this documentation to learn about the [NVIDIA RAG Blueprint](readme.md) Python Package.
 For a notebook that walks you through these code examples, see [NVIDIA RAG Python Package](/notebooks/rag_library_usage.ipynb).